Jean Drapeau: Mayor of Montreal

 Drapeau's profile grew as the result of his role in a public inquiry led by Pacifique Plante into police corruption in the early 1950s.
 When Camillien Houde retired as mayor of Montreal, Drapeau was well poised to succeed him.

 Drapeau was elected mayor of Montreal in 1954 at the age of 37, as the candidate of the Civic Action League, on a platform of cleaning up the administration.
 He ran an exceptionally wide-flung campaign, uniting a large coalition of voters from English-speaking and French-speaking parts of Montreal.
-Drapeau's charismatic demeanor, accessible style, and his fluency in both English and French (unprecedented for a mayoral candidate) propelled him to such popularity.
+Drapeau's charismatic demeanour, accessible style, and his fluency in both English and French (unprecedented for a mayoral candidate) propelled him to such popularity.
 In 1957, he lost to Sarto Fournier who was backed by the Premier of Quebec Maurice Duplessis, but Drapeau was elected again in the election of 1960 at the helm of his newly formed Civic Party.
 He was re-elected without interruption until he retired from political life in 1986.
 By the end of the decade, Montreal was a virtual one-party state, with Drapeau and his party only facing nominal opposition in City Hall.

-During Drapeau's tenure as mayor, he initiated the construction of the Montreal Metro mass transit subway system with trains running on whisper quiet rubber wheels, Place des Arts, and Expo 67, the universal exposition of 1967.
+During Drapeau's tenure as mayor, he initiated the construction of the Montreal Metro mass transit subway system with trains running on whisper-quiet rubber wheels, Place des Arts, and Expo 67, the universal exposition of 1967.
 To support the expenditures, Drapeau created the first public lottery in Canada in 1968, which he called simply a "voluntary tax", an idea that would later gain favour and become enlarged by the provincial government by creating Loto-Québec corporation in 1970.

+The 1970s were busy times for the preparation of the 1976 Summer Olympics.
+Cost overruns and scandals forced the Quebec government to take over the project eight months before the Games opened.

+Drapeau, in a highly controversial act, ordered the dismantling of Corridart, a signature art exhibition funded by the province, in "arguably the single-largest act of arts censorship in Canadian history, a desperate effort by a mayor who had lost control of his dream."
+Its destruction "was an illegal act, a point that would be proven in court and result in damages paid to the artists a decade later, but not by Drapeau."